Sam Loves Stories

 - Why do we have to go to the doctor?

-My wife sat down and wrote the first Social Story for Sam: "Sam Goes to the Dentist".
+My wife sat down and wrote the first companion story for Sam: "Sam Goes to the Dentist".

 She described every step.
 What we would see.
 What sounds there would be.
 What the dentist would do.
 And – most importantly – when it would be over.